Larstn/iLabs/README.md

-# Recording an experiment for vLabs
+# Recording an experiment for iLabs
 ## Step by Step Guide

 _Thank you for considering turning one of your laboratory experiments into an online._